MauroCE/ComplexNumbersProblemSolver/README.md

 # ComplexNumbersProblemSolver
-Repository Containing Functions and Classes to represent complex numbers and solve common problems
+Repository Containing Functions and Classes to represent complex numbers and solve common problems.
+Ideally this repository should contain Python code that can be used to check solutions of simple problems with complex numbers, such as problems rising in high school or maybe first year university.
 ## Complex class
 ### Instantiation
 This class implements a complex number.
 To instantiate the class you need to provide